Reading time: 6 min.

 Find the right hair loss treatment for you

 Minoxidil foam is a great first-line treatment for many types of hair loss.
-And because it’s available over-the-counter, you can start using it right away.
+Since it’s available over-the-counter, you can start using it right away.

 However, it’s best to speak to a hair loss specialist to get a diagnosis.
 This can reveal any underlying conditions that are contributing to your hair loss, so you can get the best hair loss treatment for men or women.